dpouzada/Watson_for_MANA/README.md

 MANA Vox aspires to be the First citizen platform to collect and valorize data assessing the impact of businesses/corporations on the environment on a global scale.

-Please learn more about MANA [here](https://www.solutions-numeriques.com/temoignage-comment-mana-vox-a-rallie-watson-a-la-cause-ecologiste/) !
+Please learn more about this use of Watson by MANA through the Press [here](https://www.solutions-numeriques.com/temoignage-comment-mana-vox-a-rallie-watson-a-la-cause-ecologiste/) !

 ##### How to achieve this goal ?